haoliutj/MultiEvasion/README.md

 --window_size: the stride size of models
 ```

-#### How to select function manipulations, please follow the below parameter combinations to choose function manipulations
+#### How to select function manipulations, please follow the below parameter combinations to choose function manipulations (preferable_extension_amount and preferable_shift_amount can be altered to other value of multiple of 512 when they are not 0)

 Partial DOS:
 ```